 - At least 16 years of age and in grade 11 or 12.

 - Good academic standing and a minimum of 16 high school credits.

 - Strong commitment to exploring a chosen career choice.

 OYAP Participant: Students completing a Cooperative Education placement in an apprenticeable trade are OYAP participants.
 A student can remain as a participant or they can register as an Ontario Youth Apprentice.

 OYAP Registrant: Students who are interested in a career in an apprenticeable trade are able to register as an Ontario Youth Apprentice during their Cooperative Education placement.
-A Registered Training Agreement (RTA), an agreement between the student and a sponsor/employer that is registered with the Ministry of Advanced Education and Skills Development (MAESD), would need to be completed.
+A Registered Training Agreement (RTA), an agreement between the student and a sponsor/employer that is registered with the Ministry of Training and Service Delivery Agent (MLTSD), would need to be completed.
 The registered OYAP apprentice would be provided with training during their Cooperative Education placement under the program in a trade and can begin logging hours toward becoming a certified journey-person.

 Resources Frequently Asked Questions